Starting Out

 I’m fairly certain that if the pandemic hadn’t forced a global slowdown, I might not have recognized the depth of my need for one.
 Having my life put on pause became the unexpected blessing that allowed me to begin healing an overwhelmed body, soul, and spirit.

 Since then, I’ve been slowly learning how to downshift.
 How to regulate.
 How to release control and practice surrender.
 Do less.
-I’m discovering that healing doesn’t come from pushing harder, but from creating enough safety to soften.
+Healing doesn’t come from pushing harder, but from creating enough safety to soften.

 What I Do Now

-My work now flows from that same desire: to create spaces where people can slow down, breathe, reconnect to their bodies, and remember who they are beneath the pressure to perform.
+to create spaces where people can slow down, breathe, reconnect, and remember who they are beneath the pressure to perform.

 As a Teacher